tuankhai22025861/database_project/README.md

 # database_project
-This are the procedure for our database project 1.insert_new_customer(</br>
+This are the procedure for our database project</br>
+1.insert_new_customer(</br>
   IN address TEXT,
   IN fullname VARCHAR,